telegraf/telegraf/readme.md

 app.startPolling()
 ```

-There are some other examples on [examples](https://github.com/telegraf/telegraf/tree/master/examples).
+There are some other [examples](https://github.com/telegraf/telegraf/tree/master/examples).

 ## API